slarimore02/terraform-aws-avi-controller-aws/README.md

 ## Module Functions
 The module is meant to be modular and can create all or none of the prerequiste resources needed for the AVI AWS Deployment including:
 * VPC and Subnets for the Controller and SEs (optional with create_networking variable)
-* IAM Roles, Service Account, and Role Bindings (optional with create_iam variable)
+* IAM Roles, Policy, and Instance Profile (optional with create_iam variable)
 * Security Groups for AVI Controller and SE communication
 * AWS EC2 Instance using an official AVI AMI
 * High Availability AVI Controller Deployment (optional with controller_ha variable)